 Since then, when I’m shopping for my containers, I still hit the annuals area, but then I veer over to edibles and herbs to see what I can use.
 One of my favourite garden BFFs, lemongrass, has become a common herb that I use in my pots in place of a spike or dracaena.
 It gives the arrangement height, plus I can walk out the door and grab a fragrant stalk for the Thai chicken curry dish I like to make.
 And colourful kale has come in handy for my fall arrangements in a pinch!

-For 2015, my pots contain an assortment of basil (African blue, Thai, ‘Purple Ruffles’), sage (pineapple!), stevia, mint (strawberry, spearmint, mojito) and, of course, lemongrass.”
+My pots often contain an assortment of basil (African blue, Thai, ‘Purple Ruffles’), sage (pineapple!), stevia, mint (strawberry, spearmint, mojito) and, of course, lemongrass.”

 What are your favourite garden BFFs?
 Leave a comment or share a photo below.